Understanding new tasks through the lens of training data via exponential tilting: case study

-\textbf{Model fine-tuning} We demonstrate the utility of ExTRA weights in the fine-tuning downstream task \eqref{eq:weighted-ERM}.
+\textbf{Model fine-tuning} We demonstrate the utility of ExTRA weights in the fine-tuning \eqref{eq:weighted-ERM}.
 The basic goal of such importance weighing is to improve the performance in the target in comparison to training on uniform source weights S -> T, \ie\ ERM.
-Another baseline is the DRO model \citep{hashimoto2018Fairness} that aims to maximize worst-group performance without access to the group labels.
+Another baseline is the DRO model \citep{hashimoto2018Fairness} that aims to maximize worst-group performance without access to the group labels, and JTT \citep{liu2021Just} that retrains a model after upweighting the misclassified samples by ERM.
 We consider two additional baselines that utilize group annotations to improve worst-group performance: re-weighing the source to equalize group proportions (RW$_\text{gr}$) and group DRO (gDRO) \citep{sagawa2019Distributionally}.
 The aforementioned baselines do not try to adjust to the target domain.
-Finally, we compare to an ``oracle'' baseline T -> T that fine-tunes the model only using the subset of the source samples corresponding to the target domain groups.
-For the model class we use logistic regression in all cases.
+Finally, we compare to $\pi$T -> T that fine-tunes the model only using the subset of the source samples corresponding to the target domain groups.
+In all cases we use logistic regression as model class.

 We compare target accuracy across domains in Figure \ref{fig:waterbirds}.
+Analogous comparison with area under the receiver operator curve can be found in Figure \ref{fig:waterbird-auc} in Appendix \ref{sup:exp:waterbirds}.
 Model trained with ExTRA weights outperforms all ``fair'' baselines and matches the performance of the three baselines that had access to additional information.
-In all target domains ExTRA fine-tuning is comparable with the oracle T -> T baseline supporting its ability to upweigh relevant samples.
-Notably, on the \{1,2\} domain of both minority groups \emph{and} on the \{0,3\} domain of both majority groups, ExTRA outperforms RW$_\text{gr}$ and gDRO that utilize group annotations.
+In all target domains ExTRA fine-tuning is comparable with the $\pi$T -> T supporting its ability to upweigh relevant samples.
+Notably, on \{1,2\} domain of both minority groups \emph{and} on \{0,3\} domain of both majority groups, ExTRA outperforms RW$_\text{gr}$ and gDRO that utilize group annotations.
 This emphasizes the advantage of adapting to the target domain instead of pursuing a more conservative goal of worst-group performance maximization.
-Finally, we note that ExTRA fine-tuning did not perform as well on the domain \{1,3\}, however in this case the oracle T -> T baseline also did not do well.
+Finally, we note that ExTRA fine-tuning did not perform as well on the domain \{1,3\}, however neither did $\pi$T -> T.

 \textbf{Model selection} out-of-distribution is an important task, that is difficult to perform without target data labels and group annotations \citep{gulrajani2020Search,zhai2021DORO}.
 We evaluate the ability of choosing a model for the target domain based on accuracy on the ExTRA reweighted source validation data.
 We compare to the standard source validation model selection (SrcVal) and to the recently proposed ATC-NE \citep{garg2022leveraging} that uses negative entropy of the predicted probabilities on the target domain to score models.
 We fit a total of 120 logistic regression models with different weighting (uniform, label balancing, and group balancing) and varying regularizers.
 See Appendix \ref{sup:exp:model} for details.